misterorion/misterorion.com/content/posts/lambda-update-ami.md

 Below is the IAM policy for this Lambda function.
 We allow getting an SSM parameter, creating and deleting EC2 launch template versions, creating auto-scaling group actions, and sending SNS notification updates.

-If you would like to use this policy, remember to add the full `arn` of your EC2 launch template, SNS topic and auto-scaling group.
+If you would like to use this policy, remember to add the full `arn` of your EC2 launch template, SNS topic, and auto-scaling group.

 ```json
 {